top of page

 What exceptions are there?

-Second degree programs, long-term programs, and part-time degree programs may be subject to fees.
+Second degree programs, long-term programs, and part-time programs may incur fees.
 Private universities generally charge tuition fees.

 Is there any way to avoid fees or get support?